shovanmaity/metacontroller-by-example/decorator-controller/update-strategy-ondelete/readme.md

+Make sure metacontroller is [installed](https://github.com/shovanmaity/metacontroller-by-example/tree/master/metacontroller).

+Make sure you are inside `decorator-controller/update-strategy-ondelete` directory.

 Metacontroller allows define upgrade strategy for chieldren.
-For `OnDelete` - It will not update existing children unless they get deleted by some other agent.
+For `OnDelete` - it does not update existing children unless they get deleted by some other agent.

-Update URL in the [controller](https://github.com/shovanmaity/metacontroller-by-example/blob/master/decorator-controller/update-strategy-ondelete/deploy/controller.yaml) in deploy folder.
+Edit the `deploy/controller.yaml` file and update the webhook URL.
 ```yaml
 spec:
   hooks: